- Season & Tickets

 - Current Students

 Andrew Shea is a versatile, award-winning director and screenwriter who has enjoyed success in film, television and theatre.
 His films have premiered at several of the most prestigious and selective film festivals in the world: the Cannes Film Festival, the Sundance Film Festival, the Tribeca Film Festival, and the South by Southwest Film Festival.

-Andrew began his career in Santa Fe, where he founded the New Mexico Repertory Theatre, a regional professional company that grew to become the largest theatre in the history of the state.
-During his years in New Mexico Andrew directed and produced over forty plays, including several world premieres by Mark Medoff, author of Children of a Lesser God.
+Shea began his career in Santa Fe, where he founded the New Mexico Repertory Theatre, a regional professional company that grew to become the largest theatre in the history of the state.
+During his years in New Mexico Shea directed and produced over forty plays, including several world premieres by Mark Medoff, author of Children of a Lesser God.